Consonant harmony

-Consonant harmony is a type of "long-distance" phonological assimilation, akin to the similar assimilatory process involving vowels, i.e. vowel harmony.
+Consonant harmony is a type of phonological harmony, a "long-distance" assimilation of consonants akin to the assimilatory process involving vowels in vowel harmony, or both in vowel–consonant harmony.

 Examples

 In Athabaskan languages

 One of the more common harmony processes is coronal harmony, which affects coronal fricatives, such as s and sh.
-Then, all coronal fricatives belong to the +anterior class (s-like sounds) or the -anterior class (sh-like sounds).
+Then, all coronal fricatives belong to the [+anterior] class (s-like sounds) or the [−anterior] class (sh-like sounds).
 Such patterns are found in the Dene (Athabaskan) languages such as Navajo (Young and Morgan 1987, McDonough 2003), Tahltan (Shaw 1991), Western Apache, and in Chumash on the California coast (Applegate 1972, Campbell 1997).
 In Tahltan, Shaw showed that coronal harmony affects three coronal fricatives, s, sh and the interdental th.
 The following examples are given by de Reuse: in Western Apache, the verbal prefix si- is an alveolar fricative, as in the following forms: